GaraziLS/React-Apuntes/Apuntes/Portfolio blog/4-blog form/1-intro.md

             this.buildForm(),
             { withCredentials: true}
         )
-        this.props.handleSuccessfulBlogFormSubmission(this.state);
+        this.props.handleSuccessfullFormSubmission(this.state);
         event.preventDefault();
     }
 ```

 After the url, the next argument is where we're passing our data, in this case, the buildForm method.
 And then we're passing the withCredentials: True because this is a blog form that wi'll be written when we are logged in.

 From there, we will build the promise.
-We need to tell axios what to do when that response comes back, so I'm gonna say then response and then pass in a function and for right now let's just console.log it but we're not gonna console.log in the handleSubmit, remember, that's exactly what our prop ``(handleSuccessfulBlogFormSubmission)`` does.
+We need to tell axios what to do when that response comes back, so I'm gonna say then response and then pass in a function and for right now let's just console.log it but we're not gonna console.log in the handleSubmit, remember, that's exactly what our prop ``(handleSuccessfullFormSubmission)`` does.
 Instead of the this.state, we're going to pass the response.

 ```
  handleSubmit(event) {